mishra-kunal1/font_classification/README.md

 > The process of generating synthetic data is explanied in [generating_synthetic_images.ipynb](https://github.com/mishra-kunal1/font_classification/blob/main/notebooks/generating_syntetic_images.ipynb)

-After creating synthetic dataset we have a total of 10,000 training images 1000 validation images, an ample amount suitable for training CNN models effectively.
+After creating synthetic dataset we have a total of 10,000 training images and 1000 validation images, an ample amount suitable for training CNN models effectively.

 ## Models
 The model's architecture can be found in **models** folder.
-The best performing models can be found in **saved_models** folder of the repo.
+The best performing models can be found in **saved_models** folder of the repo.<br />
+The following models were trained on the dataset
 ### 1. LeNet model
 The LeNet model is the first choice for image classification tasks due to its simplicity and effectiveness.
 We can convert the images to Grayscale and then pass it through Conv2d  and max pool layers.
 Since it is small model (200k params) , it is trianed from scratch on the given dataset.